pinco227/url-shortener/README.md

+# URL Shortener

+**URL Shortener** is a web app that helps users convert long URLs into short ones that redirects back to the original ones.
+This is helpful for sharing URLs as they are short and user-friendly.
+This project serves as a Mini-Project for **Secure Web Programing** module of **University of Galway's** for **Postgraduate Diploma in Cybersecurity and Software Development.**

+## Design & Development
+### Flow Diagram

+### DB Schema

 ## Development
 ### Environment (IDE):
 For developing this project I used VSCode IDE.
 To keep dependencies project-separated, I used python's [`venv`](https://docs.python.org/3/library/venv.html) library using the following commands: `py -m venv path/to/venv` to create the virtual environment, and then `source path/to/venv/Scripts/activate` to activate the virtual env on the current terminal.
 All packages installed when venv is active are only installed for this project and not globally.